JMSLab/Template/README.md

     - To run a given script or create a given file, run `scons path/to/script_or_file`; this will recursively run all the dependencies required to run the script or create the file.  e.g.  `scons output/derived/wb_clean/gdp_education.csv`.

+    - For a faster, lower-fidelity build for development, run `scons --mode=dev`.
+Each mode-sensitive module reads its dev overrides from the `dev` key of its config JSON (see `source/derived/wb_clean/wb_clean.json` for an example).

 ### SConscript files

 In order to integrate a new script into the SCons build, you need to modify the SConscript file in the corresponding `source/` sub-folder.
 For example, to add `source/derived/wb_clean/takelogs.do` to the SCons build, add an entry to `source/derived/SConscript`.
 In this case: